ShujiaHuang/basevar/README.rst

 Installation
 ------------

-To build BaseVar, please download the stable version which is v0.8.0, do the following:
+To build BaseVar, please download the stable version which is v0.8.0 instead of clone the codes from github repository, do the following:

 .. code:: bash